Tackling invasive plants

 Background

-This important work was funded in 2019 and 2020 from our first Moor Otters arts trail.
-South West Water provided additional partnership funding and continues to fund the project into 2021.
+This important work was initially funded from our Moor Otters arts trail.
+South West Water has provided additional partnership funding.

 Learn more